 - Burning below the heel (or in the entire foot)

-This problem generally only occurs in one foot, even though it can affect both feet.
+This problem generally only occurs in only one foot, but it can affect both feet as well.

-This condition is a lot stronger in the morning when you take your first steps after a long night’s rest, or if you been sitting or resting for a long time.
-You could also feel it after a long day of exercises or any other activity that has kept you on your feet for a long time.
+This condition is a lot stronger in the morning when you take your first steps after a long night’s rest or after you’ve been sitting or resting for a long time.
+You could also feel it after a particularly long exercise session.
+In short, any activity that keeps you on your feet for a long time can trigger it.

 Pain treatment for the soles of the feet

-Suggested treatment for foot pain is fundamentally to reduce the inflammation.
+The suggested treatment for pain in the soles of the feet is fundamentally to reduce the inflammation.

-The first thing you need to do is go barefoot for as long as possible, and apply ice at least four times a day, for 20 minutes each time.
+The first thing you need to do is go barefoot for as long as possible.
+Apply ice to the affected area at least four times a day, for 20 minutes each time.
 This helps reduce inflammation in the affected area.

-If the anti-inflammatories don’t provide the effect you’re looking for, try a much stronger and more effective treatment, like a corticosteroid injection.
-These are injected directly into the affected ligament, into the heel or the arch of the foot.
-Afterwards, an electrical current is applied which does not hurt, so that the steroid will penetrate the skin and the muscle.
+If the anti-inflammation drugs don’t provide the effect you’re looking for, try a much stronger and more effective treatment, like a corticosteroid injection.
+These are injected directly into the affected ligament, the heel, or the arch of the foot.
+Afterwards, the therapist applies a painless electrical current, so that the steroid will penetrate the skin and the muscle.

-Your professional might also choose physical therapy, in which you will stretch the plantar fascia and the Aquiles tendons.
-Likewise, they will also recommend exercises to strengthen the inferior leg muscles.
+Your professional might also choose physical therapy, in which you will stretch the plantar fascia and the Achilles tendons.
+Likewise, they will also recommend exercises to strengthen the lower leg muscles.

-In some cases you will absolutely need to use night splints which will help stretch the calf and the arch of the foot.
-This will keep the foot flexed, stretch out the plantar fascia and the Aquiles tendon, thereby reducing pain and stiffness in the morning.
+In some cases, you will absolutely need to use night splints.
+These can help stretch the calf and the arch of the foot.
+This will keep the foot flexed, stretching out the plantar fascia and the Achilles tendon, thereby reducing pain and stiffness in the morning.

-You could also use orthopedics in your shoes that help distribute pressure.
-This will prevent and avoid even greater damage to the plantar fascia.
+You could also use orthopedics in your shoes that help distribute pressure more evenly.
+This may prevent even greater damage to the plantar fascia.

-It is absolutely important that you keep an eye on every symptom that you have.
-If you don’t feel any improvement after starting treatment with home remedies, it’s best to see a trust doctor immediately, and follow the treatment that he/she recommends.
+It is extremely important that you keep an eye on every symptom that you have.
+If you don’t feel any improvement after starting treatment with home remedies, it’s best to see a trusted doctor immediately and follow the treatment plan that he or she recommends.